thasipablo/thasipablo/README.md

 - 🎓 Learning UX Design at Google
 - 💼 Currently working on a Learning Management System
-- 💬 Ask me about_ UX Design and web applications development
+- 💬 Ask me about UX Design and web applications development
-- ⚡ Hobbies: books, music, series
+- ⚡ Love books, music, series

 <!--
 Here are the technologies I work with: